wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 As a language, XProc describes **pipelines**.
 A pipeline combines a sequence or set of processes and applies them to specified inputs ("sources") to create outputs ("results").

-Use XProc to build support complex workflows in document production, data conversion, and information exchange.
+Use XProc to build and support complex workflows in document production, data conversion, and information exchange.

 ---